-The project team identified at the planning stage that there was a risk of small traders using the skips to dispose of commercial waste as the skips were not continually manned, and whilst it is difficult to evidence or quantify the amount of commercial waste presented in the skips, there is a recognition and an assumption that this did take place.
+The project team identified at the planning stage that there was a risk of small traders using the skips to dispose of commercial waste as the skips were not continually manned.
+It is difficult to evidence or quantify the amount of commercial waste presented in the skips, but in the light of operational experience, this did take place.